marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 I'm no JavaScript guru master ninja 2.0 rock star, [ain't nobody got time for that](https://www.youtube.com/watch?v=Nh7UgAprdpM)!
 I'll also focus on iOS because I built an iOS app, but a lot of this applies to Android phones as well.

-Note that some parts of the article are just as true for any kind of hybrid app development, be it with PhoneGap or something else.
+Also note that some parts of the article are just as true for any kind of hybrid app development, be it with PhoneGap or something else.

 ## Getting The Device To Leave You Alone

-You probably know all about [reset.css](http://meyerweb.com/eric/tools/css/reset/), but for a webview trying to pass for a native view, it's not enought.
+You probably know all about using a [reset.css file](http://meyerweb.com/eric/tools/css/reset/), but for a webview trying to pass for a native view, it's not enought.

 ### 300ms Tap Delay

 Mobile browsers implement a delay on tap, to see if you tried to double tap or not.
 Overall it goes: touchstart -> touchend -> wait 300ms -> send click.
-This result in a terrible experience when navigating your app.
+This results in a terrible experience when navigating your app as it feels slow and/or broken.

 For some browsers you can just
 [specify a viewport and it'll go away](http://updates.html5rocks.com/2013/12/300ms-tap-delay-gone-away):